Qeolvdxu/ride_the_commandline/README.md

     Your goal is to find any number of one line commands that will:
-    * run the HAYDEN_swarm.sh script
+    * Run the HAYDEN_swarm.sh script
-    * move to the newly created directory
+    * Move to the newly created directory
-    * search the files contents to find the specific string ‘gg’
+    * Search the file's contents to find the specific string ‘gg’
-    * rename the extension of the files whos contents contains ‘gg’ into *.hit from *.swarm
+    * Rename the extension of the files whos contents contains ‘gg’ into *.hit from *.swarm

     Useful commands that may help you out: